APEX

 INT.
 DIRT ARENA – MORNING

 One hundred men.
-Counted twice by the promoter.
+Counted twice by the promoter, a clipboard man with pit stains who mouthed the numbers like a child learning to read.
 Insurance purposes.

 CLOSE-UP: THE GORILLA'S EYES